auth-global/self-documenting-cryptography/design-documents/g3p.md

 There's a certain lack of compositionality in this thought experiment: let's say that Acme is storing their prehashes using a secret HMAC key.
 Say an attacker learns Acme's secret storage key, and then constructs an oracle that computes the composition of Acme's G3P prehash and their secret storage function.
 No observer outside of Acme's cybersecurity administrators and engineers could deduce that the oracle's hidden function is at all relevant to Acme Corporation.

-In general, it seems plausible that such an attacker could lift the entire password-checking computation into their virtual black-box, so that an observer simply gets a "yes/no" answer to any given password guess.
+In general, it seems plausible that our hypothetical attacker could lift the entire password-checking computation into their virtual black-box, so that an observer simply gets a "yes/no" answer to any given password guess.
 Thanks to our attacker's superpower, this would enable practical password cracking attacks to be outsourced to third parties while also hiding the target of the attack from those providing the resources to carry it out.

 Ultimately, it is important to remember that a tag obscuration attack is only relevant to our extended secondary security model that password hashes must be _traceable_ or _useless_ after they have been _stolen_.
 A successful tag obscuration attack means that an attacker removed or changed some of the signposts that we are attempting to leave for observers.
 Successful attacks of this kind have no impact the classical model of password security, which is still our first and primary security model.
-Moreover, in this context, observers are authenticating parties and the authentication service itself, and the benefits of our domain separation methodology are more robust.

 Our secondary _traceable-or-useless_ security model appears to be novel, and is relevant only when a third-party observer is a witness to a stolen G3P hash.
 By contrast, our primary security model is classical, and very much relevant to the normal day-to-day functioning of an authentication service.
+Moreover, in the context of normal operations, the observers are authenticating parties not password crackers.
+In this primary context, tag obscuration attacks are far less useful in practice and therefore the benefits provided by the G3P's domain seperation methodology are much more robust.

 ## PHKDF